buildkite/agent-stack-k8s/README.md

 This is an early prototype for running an autoscaling [Buildkite Agent](https://github.com/buildkite/agent) stack on [Kubernetes](https://kubernetes.io).

 We've seen many customers running the Agent on their own Kubernetes clusters.
 This is an extraction of some of the patterns we've seen.
-Expect to see some iterations on this stack as we learn how to create a flexible solution for running pipelines on Kubernetes.
+The stack works today, but we'll be improving it over time as we discover the best ways to run Buildkite pipelines on Kubernetes.

 ## Configuring the stack